-Graduation ceremonies are held at Ayr, Hamilton and Paisley campuses twice a year and at Dumfries and London campuses once a year.
+Graduation ceremonies are held at Ayr, Lanarkshire and Paisley campuses twice a year and at Dumfries and London campuses once a year.

 The ceremonies in June/July are generally for Honours level students who have completed their studies in April of that year, and for undergraduate and postgraduate level students whose results are confirmed by May 30 of that year.

 The UWS summer graduation ceremonies will take place on:

 Depending on the programme being studied, students who have been awarded Certificates and Diplomas generally do not attend a graduation ceremony, but will be sent their parchments by post.
 Students eligible to attend a graduation ceremony will be given graduation details along with their assessment results.

 If you’re eligible to graduate, you will receive further details with your assessment results.

 Before graduation, all students must register for a graduation ceremony.
 You’ll need to pay a graduation registration fee of £40, whether you plan to attend the ceremony or wish to graduate without attending.

 Graduation without attending is known as graduating ‘in absentia’.
 This is the term used in university graduation programmes and brochures.
 Students who graduate in absentia are not allowed to attend a graduation ceremony in person at a later date.